ResearchComputing/Documentation/docs/clusters/alpine.md

 #SBATCH --ntasks=4

 module purge
-source /curc/sw/anaconda3/latest
+module load anaconda
-conda source custom-env
+conda activate custom-env

 python myscript.py
 ```

 ### Allocations

-All new Alpine users are granted an initial allocation (account) called "ucb-general".
-Users who require more core hours than "ucb-general" can provide are advised to apply for an allocation.
+All new Alpine users are granted an initial allocation (account) called `ucb-general`.
+Users who require more core hours than `ucb-general` can provide are advised to apply for an allocation.
 The allocation process requires that users have run example jobs in ucb-general that can be assessed by RC for efficiency/optimation on Alpine.
 We then work with users to make workflows more efficient if needed, and then grant the allocation.

 You can read more about the allocation process and why you would want to apply for one on our [Allocation's page](../access/allocations.md).